BalliuLab/balliulab.github.io/_pages/about.md

 ## Join us!
 We're always looking for great people to join the lab!
 If you're a UCLA student, feel free to [e-mail me](mailto:bballiu@ucla.edu) about rotating in the lab.
-We have an opening for a postdoctoral positions for qualitatively skilled PhDs to study the impact of genomic variation on the gene regulatory networks of reprogramming to pluripotency (with the [Zaitlen lab](https://people.healthsciences.ucla.edu/institution/personnel?personnel_id=9285764)).
-Please email a copy of your CV if you are interested.
+We have an opening for a postdoctoral positions for qualitatively skilled PhDs to study the impact of genomic variation on the gene regulatory networks of reprogramming to pluripotency.
+Please [e-mail me](mailto:bballiu@ucla.edu) a copy of your CV if you are interested.